 2 From visitor to email lead

 The second best option besides having a new buyer is to get a lead of the potential customer.
 They may decide to purchase at a later date so make sure you have their contact details.
-It may be their phone number, postal address or email address.
+It may be their phone number, postal address, or email address.

 They don’t trust you with their credit card yet but sure they’ll love to give you their email address in exchange for a gift.
 As you can see in the stats below almost 80% of users are ok with receiving emails from websites they know.
 That’s why you should add an opt-in newsletter box on your website.

-To make this appealing I encourage you to offer your visitors a discount coupon code, a downloadable guide or a video tutorial.
+To make this appealing I encourage you to offer your visitors a discount coupon code, a downloadable guide, or a video tutorial.
 Just think who your customers are and what you can offer them that will make them add their email address.

-Later on, when you have a pretty decent email list of subscribers you should send them news about your shop, offers for latest products or discounts and you will get sales.
+Later on, when you have a pretty decent email list of subscribers you should send them news about your shop, offers for the latest products or discounts and you will get sales.

 That’s why you need to add social profiles and social share buttons on your website.
 (Who doesn’t have them these days anyway ?!).

-Besides the fact that you will be able to reach these users at some point it will increase your brand awareness and will increase the trust of your potential buyers.
+Besides the fact that you will be able to reach these users at some point, it will increase your brand awareness and will increase the trust of your potential buyers.
 Someone will most likely purchase from a company that has active social network profiles, with followers and good reviews.

-There are some marketers that say, social media marketing is better than email marketing, however, I strongly disagree and I will explain you why.
+There are some marketers that say, social media marketing is better than email marketing, however, I strongly disagree and I will explain to you why.
 You don’t have total ownership of your Twitter account or your Facebook page.
-As these companies are listed on stock exchange they have to make money for their shareholders.
+As these companies are listed on the stock exchange they have to make money for their shareholders.

 For instance, check the picture below.
 Even if we have more than 6000 Facebook likes on our page, when we publish an article it was shown to only 28 users.
 If you want to reach more users (users that liked our page in the first place) we have to boost our post by purchasing an advertising package.